lmaisenbacher/pyh-documentation/docs/signals.md

 ### `OBEDMSLymanEpsilon` signal set

-The `OBEDMSLymanEpsilon` signal set is a signal set used in the trajectory interpolation of the OBE implementation of the discrete momentum space (DMS) model.
+The `OBEDMSLymanEpsilon` signal set is a signal set used in the trajectory interpolation of the OBE implementation of the discrete momentum space (DMS) model for the 2S-6P transition in atomic hydrogen and deuterium.
 It only includes a single signal for Lyman-$\epsilon$ (6P $\rightarrow$ 1S) decays, `Lyman-epsilon`.

 ### `All2S6P` signal set